Family Springboard Mortgages

 How long do I need to have been self-employed?

-Most lender will want you to be able to evidence 2 years of self-employed earnings.
-There are a few lenders who will want 3 years trading history.
+Most family springboard mortgages lenders will want you to be able to evidence 2 years of self-employed earnings.
+However, there are a few lenders who will want 3 years trading history.

 To read all about self-employed mortgages and how income is calculated click here.